Mourad7/SWAPI/README.md

 - Search functionality to find specific characters through their names

 ### Features to be added
-- Pagination for character, film, and starship lists
+- Pagination (or infinite scroll) for character, planet, and starship lists

 ## Technologies Used
 - Laravel